 - Can include images, such as icons to aid in navigation

 - Flexible layout (can be built for both vertical and horizontal orientations)

 - Increases sales by providing information to customers to help find their desired items

 - Fewer clicks to get to each product page

 Of course, Mega Menus need to meet certain standards in order to retain their convenient qualities.
 It's very important that the menu's contents are organized meaningfully, and that it loads quickly and doesn't cover too much of the screen.
 The navigation should be clear but avoid too much extraneous detail; Mega Menus are meant to inform, not confuse.
-In fact, it's best to have a Mega Menu designed by an expert.
+In fact, it's best to have a Mega Menu designed by an ecommerce web design expert.